30. Inflation Rate Laffer Curves#

 • there is a unique equilibrium path associated with “plausible” statements about how reductions in government deficits affect a stationary inflation rate

-In lecture, Laffer Curves with Adaptive Expectations, we shall explore how [Bruno and Fischer, 1990] and others justified our equilibrium selection in other ways.
+In Laffer Curves with Adaptive Expectations, we shall explore how [Bruno and Fischer, 1990] and others justified our equilibrium selection in other ways.